Threshold Policy Settings

 Threshold Frequency

 Kentik's alerting system defines a "match" as an individual instance of the network traffic evaluated by this alert policy matching the conditions defined for this threshold.
-The Threshold Frequency settings specify how many matches must occur within a given duration of time in order to trigger an alert:
+The Threshold Frequency settings specify how many matches must occur within a given duration of time to trigger an alert:

 • Times: The count of matches that must occur within the specified duration.